brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ![RIFT Negative Disaggregation RIB Example](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-neg-disagg-rib.png)

+*Figure 10: Routes with negative next-hops in the RIB.*

 Note that the introduction of the concept of a negative next-hop is a rather fundamental change in the infrastructure of a layer-3 router.
 In the architecture of many routers, the RIB is a central software module that is shared amongst all